nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 **4b.
 Container(s) creation**

-The Docker container(s) is/are then created and configured by the appropriate Docker software, from the configuration provided by Nuvla.
+The Docker container(s) is/are then created and configured by the appropriate Container Orchestration Engine, from the configuration provided by Nuvla.

 **4c.
 Containers monitoring**